JavonGil/Creating-ad-infrastructure/README.md

 <h2>✅ Conclusion</h2>

 <p>
-This concludes our project.
-We have successfully built the infrastructure we need for Active Directory in Azure.
-We will use this build to complete a few more AD projects.
-Next, we will deploy Active Directory.
-Isn't Cloud Computing cool?
-Don't forget to Stop (turn off) the VMs in Azure.
-As always, Thank You for your time and viewing this Project.
-We'll see you on the next one! 😎
+And that’s it.
+You just set up a solid cloud setup for running Active Directory inside Azure.
+With just a couple of VMs and the right settings, you now have your own little network running in the cloud — no wires, no desks, no stress.
+Don’t forget to Stop your VMs when you’re done so Azure doesn’t keep charging you.
+Appreciate you for rocking with the project.
+We’ll catch you in the next one 😎
 </p>
 <br />